monastyrskyy/monastyrskyy.github.io/_posts/2019-2-26-time-series.md

 <div style="text-align:center"><img src="{{ site.url }}{{ site.baseurl }}/images/4.time_series_oil/3.log_loess_span_0.25_V1.png" alt="Original data with loess span = 0.25"></div><br/>

+The R^2 value is 0.9828, which is only 0.0006 higher than the R^2 value for the original data.
+This further confirms that a transformation is not necessary as it doesn't produce significantly better results.

 *residuals*
 <div style="text-align:center"><img src="{{ site.url }}{{ site.baseurl }}/images/4.time_series_oil/4.log_residuals_V1.png" alt="Original data with loess span = 0.25"></div><br/>